 - Connect to members of your community in meaningful ways

 All applicants must submit a completed application to OMA in order to be considered for the family tree chair position.
-The application consists of personal information, campus/outside involvements (including with the CMI program), and short essays.
-An applicant’s campus/outside involvement is a key factor; however, essays will still be considered a significant aspect of the selection process.
+The application consists of personal information, campus/outside involvements (including with the CMI program), and short answers.
+All selected candidates will be asked to meet with the director of the program for an interview.
+In addition, applicants will have their academic, community and disciplinary standing reviewed.